Protecting your personal information, personal health information and third-party information

 How you can request access to your information

 You have rights of access to personal information collected about you by Manitoba Public Insurance under The Freedom of Information and Protection of Privacy Act, subject to specific, limited exceptions set out in that Act.
-If you want to request access to your information, please contact the Manitoba Public Insurance Access and Privacy Co-ordinator at 204-985-7384 or at 912–234 Donald Street, Box 6300, Winnipeg MB, R3C 4A4.
+If you want to request access to your information, please contact the Manitoba Public Insurance Access and Privacy Co-ordinator at 204-985-8770 ext.
+7384, or at 702–234 Donald Street, Box 6300, Winnipeg MB, R3C 4A4.

 Safeguarding your personal information